a-shine/pm-for-startups/deck.md

 --

-Exercise:

-1. Would you be able to list the output (what?), outcome (so what) and benefits (so why) of your project?
-2. Would you be able to capture the outcomes and benefits (hence objectives of the project) in a SMART way?
+Exercise: Can you identify the output, outcome and benefit in the following text?

+--

+A system that integrates smart technologies to optimize farming practices and improve food production.
+Empowers farmers with real-time insights, precision agriculture tools, and sustainable farming techniques which will enhance productivity, resource efficiency, and sustainability.
+Through the implementation of advanced sensors, IoT devices, and data analytics, the platform aims to provide farmers with accurate information on soil health, crop growth, and weather patterns.
+Armed with these insights, farmers can make data-driven decisions, optimize resource allocation, and proactively mitigate risks.

 Notes:

+- From this text, can you identify the output, outcome and benefit?
+  - Output/deliverable - data platform service (you do not provide the computers, manufacturer the sensors, you simply provide the service)
+  - Outcome - farmers can make data-driven decisions, optimize resource allocation, and proactively mitigate risks
+  - Benefit - farmers can increase crop yields, decrease costs, etc.
-- Ideally, I'd like to hear if anyone could share there output, outcome, benefits with me on the fly and formulate a SMART objective
+- Would you be able to formulate a SMART objective for this project?
+  - To decrease fertilizer and irrigation costs by 30% as a result of the data-driven recommendations over the first growing season when the platform is deployed
+- Would you be able to list the output (what?), outcome (so what) and benefits (so why) of your project?
+- Would you be able to capture the outcomes and benefits (hence objectives of the project) in a SMART way?

 --